The mestiza muse

 Ingredients: Water, Cetearyl Alcohol, Stearamidopropyl Dimethylamine, Behentrimonium Chloride, Cetyl Alcohol, Isododecane, Stearyl Alcohol, Phyllanthus Emblica Fruit Extract, Oryza Sativa (Rice) Seed Protein, Hydrolyzed Yeast Protein, Hydrolyzed Corn Protein, Oryza Sativa (Rice) Bran Extract, Oryza Sativa (Rice) Extract, Pisum Sativum (Pea) Extract, Rosmarinus Officinalis (Rosemary) Leaf Extract, Helianthus Annuus (Sunflower) Extract, Ocimum Basilicum Hairy Root Culture Extract, Laurdimonium Hydroxypropyl Hydrolyzed Keratin, Helianthus Annuus (Sunflower) Seed Oil, Cocos Nucifera (Coconut) Oil, Hydrogenated Ethylhexyl Olivate, Caprylyl Glycol, Cetrimonium Chloride, Hydroxyethylcellulose, Ethylhexylglycerin, Amodimethicone, Propanediol, Guar Hydroxypropyltrimonium Chloride, Polysorbate 60, Isopropyl Alcohol, Methoxy PEG/PPG-7/3 Aminopropyl Dimethicone, Panthenol, C11-15 Pareth-7, Polysilicone-15, Pentaerythrityl Tetra-Di-T-Butyl Hydroxyhydrocinnamate, Hydrogenated Olive Oil Unsaponifiables, Cyperus Esculentus Root Oil, Glycerin, Trideceth-12, Octyldodecanol, Alcohol, Laureth-9, Tocopherol, Vp/Hexadecene Copolymer, Cystine Bis-PG-Propyl Silanetriol, Jojoba Esters, BHT, Citric Acid, Fragrance, Linalool, Benzyl Benzoate, Limonene, Hexyl Cinnamal, Butylphenyl Methylpropional, Phytic Acid, Disodium EDTA, Phenoxyethanol, Sorbic Acid, Chlorphenesin, Sodium Benzoate.

-The nourishing conditioner contains a blend of ingredients including Australian tea tree oil, milk protein, peppermint oil, and witch hazel.
-These ingredients work together to invigorate and nourish the scalp, remove buildup, and moisturize hair.
+The nourishing conditioner contains a blend of ingredients, including Australian tea tree oil, milk protein, peppermint oil, and witch hazel.
+These ingredients combine to invigorate and nourish the scalp, remove buildup, and moisturize hair.
 The lightweight formula effectively moisturizes hair without causing it to become heavy or weighed down, resulting in a refreshed and revitalized look.

 Ingredients: Water (Aqua), Cetearyl Alcohol, Behentrimonium Chloride, Cetyl Alcohol, Glycerin, Ceteareth-20, Fragrance (Parfum), Melaleuca Alternifolia (Tea Tree) Leaf Oil, Hydrolyzed Milk Protein, Mentha Piperita (Peppermint) Oil, Panthenol, Glycol Distearate, Glycol Stearate, DMDM Hydantoin, Isopropyl Alcohol, Dimethicone, Cyclopentasiloxane, Dimethiconol, Tetrasodium EDTA, Methylchloroisothiazolinone, Methylisothiazolinone.